 Address: 2865 S Washington Blvd, Ogden, UT 84401

 Start your day off at the Daily Rise Coffee, which has become a staple in the community.
-Countless locals and visitors start every day off with a fantastic coffee from this location.
+Countless locals and visitors start every day with fantastic coffee from this location.
 When grabbing breakfast here, you are treated like family because the baristas believe in developing a strong connection with the community.

-After a long day of exploring the Ogden Valley area, stop back at the Daily Rise for a light afternoon snack and cold beverage to help you refuel before continuing with your busy day of seeing the sights in Utah.
+After a long day of exploring the Ogden Valley area, stop back at the Daily Rise for a light afternoon snack and a cold beverage to help you refuel before continuing your busy day of seeing the sights in Utah.
 The Daily Rise is a must-have experience, especially if you are looking for a delicious beverage and excellent, friendly service from the baristas.

 3. Peery’s Egyptian Theater